earthly/website/blog/_posts/2021-05-12-dos-gaming-in-docker.md

 ## Conclusion

 It's neat that we can make independent, offline bundles, similar to those shareware floppy disks from back in the day.
 To see the project as a whole, check out the [repository](https://github.com/earthly/example-dos-gaming).
+And if you want a better way to build docker images and to build things in general take a look at [Earthly](https://earthly.dev/).
+It's pretty cool.

 Thanks for reading!

+{% include_html cta/cta2.html %}